Monza: Rail

 Monza railway station is the most important railway junction in the Brianza area.
-Trains travel between Monza and Milan via the Suburban Railway (Line S9) and via local trains that connect Monza to Lecco, Como/Chiasso (CH) and Bergamo/Brescia.
-Also some EuroCity trains stop in Monza.
-In early 2008, work began on the expansion of Subway Line MM1 from Milano/Sesto San Giovanni to Monza Bettola.
-Monza railway station is located in Enrico Arosio Road.
+Travel between Monza and Milan via the Milan - Monza railway can be made both with suburban (lines S7, S8, S9 and S11) and regional trains, that furthermore connect Monza to Lecco/Sondrio, Como, Chiasso/Lugano (CH), Bergamo and Saronno (via the Saronno - Seregno railway).
+Also, some EuroCity trains stop in Monza.
+In early 2008, work began on the expansion of Milan subway Line M1 from Sesto San Giovanni to Monza Bettola, while works for the Line M5 extension from Milan to Monza railway station and the rest of the city, with 8 new stops through the city of Monza, started in 2024.

+Monza railway station is located on Enrico Arosio Road, on the southern edge of the historic city centre.

 Roads

 Monza can be reached through the following motorways: A4-E64 (Turin-Milan-Venice), A52 (North Ring of Milan), A51 (East Ring of Milan).
 State road (SS36 – Nuova Valassina) connects the city to Lecco and Sondrio.
-A 2 km long tunnel has been added and is alleviating traffic problems that are happening in the city.
+A 2 km long tunnel has been added to try and alleviate traffic problems that are happening in the city.

 The centre is off-limits to cars and other motorised vehicles.